 Arrive in Lima in the late evening and transfer to our hotel.

-Enjoy a morning tour of Lima and the renowned Larco Herrera Museum.
-Later, fly to Iquitos and continue overland to the riverside village of Nauta, where the elegant Delfin II awaits.
-Settle into your cabin and gather for a welcome dinner of fine Peruvian cuisine on board.
-Tonight, step out on deck to gaze at the magnificent Amazon night sky.
+After a morning visit to the celebrated Larco Herrera Museum, fly to Iquitos and continue overland to Nauta, where our ship awaits.
+Get settled in your elegant, hardwood-paneled cabin and gather for a welcome dinner of fine Peruvian cuisine prepared by our onboard chef.
+Tonight, step out on deck to gaze at the magnificent night sky over the Amazon.

 Delfin II (B,L,D)

 Glide into the Pacaya-Samiria National Reserve, one of the largest swathes of pristine jungle in South America, stretching more than five million square acres.
 The reserve floods annually with nutrient-rich waters and is known locally as the Mirrored Forest for the reflections created by its glass-like waterways.
 In kayaks or skiffs, skim along the Pucate River looking for parrots, macaws, and perhaps shaggy-tailed monk saki monkeys or saddle-back tamarins.
 Encounter a very different ecosystem on hikes on terra firma, or explore up-river in a skiff.
 Reach the junction of the Maranón and the Ucayali, two powerful rivers that border the reserve and converge to create the Amazon and later, pay a visit to a village on the river’s edge to learn about the traditions of the ribereños.
 Learn about the inspiring work of Minga Peru, a non-profit that has helped improve health and livelihoods for the people of the Amazon with the support of the Lindblad-National Geographic Fund.